traylewin/oreid-backup-recover-asym/README.md

 - Eos (including any EOSIO chain e.g. TLOS, Wax, ORE, etc.)
 - Ethereum
 <br><br>
-### Asymmetrically encrypt payloads
+### For asymmetrically encrypted payloads
 This utility decrypts data that was encrypted using ECIES asymmetric encryption.
 The payload it decrypts is presented as a JSON object.
-This utility uses the asymmetric crypto features of the [chainJs](https://github.com/Open-Rights-Exchange/chain-js) library to decrypt
+This utility uses the asymmetric crypto features of the [chainJs](https://github.com/Open-Rights-Exchange/chain-js) library to decrypt.

 <br>

 ### Wrapped payloads (encrypted with multiple keys in sequence)
 If a payload is wrapped (encrypted sucessively with multiple keys), this utility can unwrap the payload (using multiple keys in sequence).
 If all keys are provided in the keyfile.json, a payload will be completely unwrapped.
-If all the keys are not available to fully unwrap the payload, this utility will unwrap only the outer layer with a single key (as provided in keyfile.json)
+If all the keys are not available to fully unwrap the payload, this utility will unwrap only the outer layer with a single key (as provided in keyfile.json).
+And output the partially unwrapped payload.
 <br><br>
 ### Setup input data
 - Place the input file in the same directory as the utility.
 The input file is an array of JSON objects (asymmetrically encrypted payloads).
 Each item in the array is a JSON object or, if the payload is wrapped, it is itself an array of JSON objects with each object being one encryption 'wrap'
 - Place the private key(s) needed to decrypt into keyfile.json (a JSON Array of strings).
 For an encryption payload that is wrapped by multiple keys, keys should appear in the file in the order that they were used to encrypt.
-The utility will decrypt in reverse order of the key list - the last key in the array is used to unwrap with first.
+The utility will decrypt in reverse order of the key list - i.e. the last key in the array is used to unwrap with first.
 <br><br>

 ### To run on Mac
-- Run ```./oreid-backup-recover-macos {chainName} inputfile.json keyfile.json```
+- Run ```./oreid-backup-recover-macos {chainName} input.json keys.json```
 <br>

 ### To run on Linux
-- Run ```./oreid-backup-recover-linux {chainName} inputfile.json keyfile.json```
+- Run ```./oreid-backup-recover-linux {chainName} input.json keys.json```
 <br>

 ### To run on Windows
-- Run ```oreid-backup-recover-win.exe {chainName} inputfile.json keyfile.json```
+- Run ```oreid-backup-recover-win.exe {chainName} input.json keys.json```

 <br>

 ### Example command usafe
 ```./oreid-backup-recover-macos algorand input.json keys.json output.json```

 Note: input, key, and output filenames are optional (uses defaults if not provided)